sainoba/vscode-px-to-rem/README.md

 # px to rem

-This extension allows you to convert from px to rem, and vice versa.
+This is an extension for Visual Studio Code that allows you to convert from px to rem, and vice versa.

 ## Features